 Keep scrolling to find out exactly what we did.

 Don’t have time to read a bunch of Victoria blog posts and reviews?
-Here are some of our top picks for visiting Victoria with kids.
+Here are some of our top picks for visiting Victoria with kids this Christmas season.

 Popular Victoria Tours/Activities

 - Whale Watching Tour (a must-do in the summer)

 - Butchart Gardens Christmas Tour (easy way to get there if you don’t have a car)